Toxicon (band): Circling (2017)

-After the release of "Purge" the band began writing new material for a follow-up release.
+After the release of Purge the band began writing new material for a follow-up release.
 Very early in the process, after a bad show where all the lights failed for half a song, a demo entitled "Tight in The Dark" was written.
-The songs was immediately loved by all and was pushed as a follow-up single, independent of a full release.
+The song was immediately loved by all and was pushed as a follow-up single, independent of a full release.
 The band entered Black Pearl Studios in Melbourne to record drums and bass, the first track to have live drums to date.
 All guitars, bass and vocals were recorded at Monolith Studios.
 Chris Themelco helped produce, engineer and mix the track.
 "Circling" was released in May 2017, along with its film clip depicting the pitfalls of social media, corruption and politics.
 A 15 date national tour was announced alongside the release of the single.

 After the tour the band went on an unofficial hiatus, playing minimal shows due to the birth of Wayne Clarris' first child.